Pressure-Cooker Beef Carnitas

 - 3 cups crumbled queso fresco or shredded Monterey Jack cheese

-- Optional toppings: cubed avocado, sour cream and minced fresh cilantro
+- Optional toppings: Cubed avocado, sour cream and minced fresh cilantro

-- Mix the first nine ingredients.
+- Mix the first 9 ingredients.
 Cut roast in half; rub with 1/4 cup spice mixture.
 Cover remaining mixture and store in a cool dry place.
 (Mix will keep for up to 1 year.)

-- Remove roast; shred with two forks.
+- Remove roast; shred with 2 forks.
 Skim fat from cooking juices.
 Return meat to pressure cooker; heat through.
 Using a slotted spoon, place 1/2 cup meat mixture on each tortilla.
 Sprinkle with cheese.
 Add toppings of your choice.

 Nutrition Facts1 serving: 415 calories, 18g fat (6g saturated fat), 70mg cholesterol, 830mg sodium, 35g carbohydrate (5g sugars, 1g fiber), 27g protein.